-- a) To develop North Quayside as a new and improved Port operational area accommodating new and relocated port uses with limited land reclamation and a new access road (within the Port boundary) in line with the Port Masterplan. - b) To designate the South Portslade Industrial Area as a Strategic Employment/Mixed-use Area and promote a comprehensive redevelopment approach, including some appropriately located mixed-use residential development, in accordance with a future brief that will form part of the JAAP and

-- c) To improve connections and townscape around key linkages including the Boundary Road/Station Road (B2194) district retailing centre, Church Road (B2193) and along the A259. - d) To ensure that all development takes in to account the findings and recommendations of the 2012 Strategic Flood Risk Assessment and any subsequent revisions. - e) To ensure that new development proposals take account of impact on local air quality and that improvements are sought wherever possible.
+- a) To develop North Quayside as a new and improved Port operational area accommodating new and relocated port uses with limited land reclamation and a new access road (within the Port boundary) in line with the Port Masterplan. - b) To designate the South Portslade Industrial Area as a Strategic Employment/Mixed-use Area, including some appropriately located residential development, in accordance with a future brief that will form part of the JAAP. - c) To improve connections and townscape around key linkages including the Boundary Road/Station Road (B2194) district retailing centre, Church Road (B2193) and along the A259. - d) To ensure that all development takes into account the findings and recommendations of the 2012 Strategic Flood Risk Assessment and any subsequent revisions. - e) To ensure that new development proposals take account of impact on local air quality and that improvements are sought wherever possible.